mustafa-rostom/js-design-patterns-ITI-/README.md

 # js-design-patterns-ITI-
-ITI tasks for js design patterns course
+ITI tasks for the js design patterns course